thefinn93/signald/README.md

 Type JSON requests on a single line and hit enter to send them.

 ## Socket protocol.
-Each message sent to the socket must be valid JSON and have a `type` field and `version` field.
-All messages may optionally include an `id` field.
-When signald follows up on a previous request, it will include an `id` field with the same string provided in the request.
-Most requests (but not all) require an `account` (or `username`) field, which is the phone number to use for the action, as multiple accounts (multiple numbers) can be registered to a single signald instance.
+Each message sent to the socket must be valid JSON and have a `type` field and `version` field. messages may optionally include an `id` field which will be sent back in the response ([more info](https://signald.org/articles/request-ids/)).
+Most requests (but not all) require an `account` or `username` field, which is the phone number to use for the action as multiple accounts (multiple numbers) can be registered to a single signald instance.
 The phone number must be in [E.164](https://en.wikipedia.org/wiki/E.164) format starting with a `+` character.

-What is represented below are legacy (`v0`) requests.
-New versions are being introduced, sometimes with added functionality.
+Below are mostly legacy (`v0`) requests.
+New versions have been introduced, sometimes with added functionality.
 See [Protocol Versioning](https://signald.org/articles/protocol-versioning/) for more information.
-The v1 protocol is fully documented on [signald.org](https://signald.org/), which is automatically re-generated when signald is updated.
+The new protocol is fully documented on [signald.org](https://signald.org/), which is automatically re-generated when signald is updated.

+**all v0 requests are deprecated and will be removed at the end of 2021**

 ### `send`
 Sends a signal message to another user or a group.
 Possible values are: